MFG 1012 credit hours (lecture: 2 | lab: 1)

 Fee: $50

 Course provides an introduction and hands-on training for Computer Numerical Control (CNC) machine operation.
-The main topics include tool identification, machining processes, machine and fixture setup, and CNC lathe and mill operation.
-Additional topics cover print reading, basic GD&T, precision measurement and gauging, and statistical process control.
-Instructional and hands-on training is provided to prepare students to take the National Institute for Metalworking Skills (NIMS) certification test for the CNC Operator.
+Content includes tool identification, machining processes, machine and fixture setup, and CNC lathe and mill operation.
+Additional topics cover print reading, basic Geometric Dimensioning and Tolerancing (GD&T), precision measurement and gauging.
+Instructional and hands-on training is provided to prepare students to take the National Institute for Metalworking Skills (NIMS) certification test for CNC Operator.

 Fee: $50